 You might laugh at this, but this is actually a really awesome gift.
 I say this because homesteaders don’t quit just because it gets cold outside.

-So when winter hits you need warm clothing.
+When winter hits you need warm clothing.
 Warm socks make the difference between miserable feet when working and feet you can actually feel.

 Overalls are something I actually wear a lot.
 I hadn’t had any in a while and my husband bought me some a few weeks ago.
 I absolutely love them.